31 Best Places to Visit in the Middle East

-Millions of tourists and religious pilgrims visit the Middle East every year but narrowing down a list of of the best places to see in the Middle East is tough as there is so much choice.
+Millions of tourists and religious pilgrims visit the Middle East every year but narrowing down a list of of the best places to see in this region is tough as there is so much choice.
 You can visit ancient ruins, see world famous tourist attractions, explore busting cities, or go off the beaten track to discover deserts and some of the most stunning natural wonders in the world.

 View our list of amazing places to visit in the Middle East and get inspried to visit this facsinating region.

 Dubai is a city and emirate in the United Arab Emirates known for luxury shopping, ultramodern architecture and a lively nightlife scene.
 Dubai is famous for luxury resorts, Atlantis, The Palm and the Burj Khalifa - the tallest structure in the world.